Well-posedness and singularity formation for the Kolmogorov two-equation model of turbulence in 1-D

 The previous considerations constitute the main motivation to formulate our first main result, namely well-posedness of equations \eqref{eq:kolm} in a hyperbolic functional setting, where however conditions will be formulated on $\big(u,\o,\sqrt{k}\big)$ instead of $\big(u,\o,k\big)$.
 This is the matter of Theorem \ref{t:local} below.

 We consider solutions at $H^m$ level of regularity, for any integer $m\geq2$.
 Our proof will be based on elementary methods (see more details below); our goal is to give a simple to understand, but robust argument to construct solutions for vanishing $k$.
 Thus, we focus only on the case of regularity of integer order.
-As a matter of fact, we expect our result to hold true more in general, namely in $H^s$ for any $s> 3/2$, or even in the class of Besov spaces $B^s_{2,r}$, for any $s>3/2$ and $r\in[1,+\infty]$, up to the endpoint case $s=3/2$ and $r=1$.
-However, the case of fractional regularity looks a bit more involved from the technical point of view, because of the commutator estimates discussed above and the need of coupling the highest order terms with a $\sqrt\g$ in those computations.
-This is why we prefer to leave the fractional regularity case apart from our discussion.

 On the other hand, as symmetry in $L^2$ of the parabolic part of the equation plays a major role in our argument (recall the arguments explained for the toy-model), the generalisation to integrability exponents different than $2$ does not really look straightforward.

 After those considerations, it is now time to state our first result.
-Notice that, differently from all previous results, no special assumptions on the possible vanishing of $\sqrt{k_0}$ are needed.
+Notice that, differently from all previous results, no special assumptions (other than those imposed by the fact that $\sqrt{k_0}$ lies in an appropriate Sobolev space) on the possible vanishing of $\sqrt{k_0}$ are needed.

 \begin{thm} Fix $m\in\N$ such that $m\geq 2$.
 Let $\big(u_0,\o_0,k_0\big)$ be a triplet of functions belonging to $H^m(\Omega)$.
 In addition, assume that the following conditions are verified: \begin{enumerate}[(i)] \item there exist two constants such that $0\,<\,\o_*\,\leq\,\o_0\,\leq\,\o^*$; \item $k_0\,\geq\,0$ is such that $\bt_0\,:=\,\sqrt{k_0}\,\in\, H^m(\Omega)$. \end{enumerate}